 The goal of the Texas Lottery's advertising efforts is to efficiently and appropriately engage in communication and education with the public about the numerous products offered by the agency each year.
-The agency makes considerable efforts to effectively allocate its advertising dollars to reach the public and enhance awareness of Texas Lottery' games and remains committed to the goal of enhancing the efficiency of its advertising.
+The agency makes considerable efforts to effectively allocate its advertising dollars to reach the public and enhance awareness of Texas Lottery® games and remains committed to the goal of enhancing the efficiency of its advertising.
 The agency is also mindful of statutory provisions that guide the type of messaging the agency may use in its advertising.

 Section 466.110 of the Texas Government Code states that advertisements or promotions sponsored by the Texas Lottery must not be of a nature that unduly influences any person to purchase a lottery ticket or number.
 This general restriction can be broadly interpreted and significantly limits both the types of advertising messages and the media placement strategies employed in the agency's messaging.
-The agency is very respectful of and sensitive to the viewpoints of the approximate one-fifth of adult Texans who are not in favor of gaming in any form.1

 The Texas Lottery's fiscal year advertising budget was reduced from \$32 million to \$24.6 million in the 85th Legislative session.
-With the significant budget reduction, the agency has significantly modified the advertising media strategy, eliminating television advertising and dramatically reducing radio advertising.
-The agency's media expenditures have decreased across the state of Texas.
-With the budget reduction, the agency has to be even more selective in choosing the product initiatives that will receive advertising support.
-The Texas Lottery continues to develop and implement innovative scratch ticket games to drive sales and revenue generation; however, a significant amount of these product initiatives will not receive any advertising support.
+With the substantial budget reduction, the agency has significantly modified the advertising media strategy, eliminating television advertising and dramatically reducing radio advertising.
+With the budget reduction, the agency has to be even more selective in choosing the product initiatives that will receive advertising support The Texas Lottery continues to develop and implement innovative scratch ticket games to drive sales and revenue generation; however, a significant amount of these product initiatives will not receive any advertising support.
 Thus, the agency's ability to inform the public about new products is severely limited and this can have a direct impact on Texas Lottery sales and revenue contributions.
-Concurrently, there have been dynamic changes occurring in the advertising industry, the state of Texas and the markets in which the agency communicates about its products.
-The following table summarizes and compares the impact of these changes and some of the major challenges impacting the Texas Lottery's advertising communications over time.